django-danceschool/django-danceschool/docs/installation.rst

 REST API Setup
 ~~~~~~~~~~~~~~

+1. Enter your ``settings.py`` file and ensure that the app
+   ``danceschool.payments.paypal`` is listed in ``INSTALLED_APPS``.
-1. Go to the `Paypal developer website <https://developer.paypal.com/>`
+3. Go to the `Paypal developer website <https://developer.paypal.com/>`
    and log in using the Paypal account at which you wish to accept
-   payments
+   payments.
-2. On the dashboard, under "My Apps & Credentials", find the heading
+4. On the dashboard, under "My Apps & Credentials", find the heading
    for "REST API apps" and click "Create App."
 Follow the instructions
    to create an app with a set of API credentials
-3. Once you have created an app, you will see credentials listed.
+5. Once you have created an app, you will see credentials listed.
 At
    the top of the page, you will see a toggle between "Sandbox" and
    "Live."
 If you are setting up this installation for testing only,
    then choose "sandbox" credentials so that you can test transactions
    without using actual money.
 For your public installation, use
    "live" credentials.
-4. Edit ``settings_local.py`` to add:
+6. Edit ``settings_local.py`` to add:
     -  ``PAYPAL_MODE``: Either "sandbox" or "live"
     -  ``PAYPAL_CLIENT_ID``: The value of "Client ID"
     -  ``PAYPAL_CLIENT_SECRET``: The value of "Secret".  **Do not share